Alec-Shay/liferay-learn-old/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

 >
 > We also need to declare a unique value for `Web-ContextPath` in our bnd.bnd file so the `ServletContext` is correctly generated.
 In our example, `Web-ContextPath` is set to `/commerce-checkout-step`.
 See [bnd.bnd](./liferay-n8n6.zip/n8n6-impl/bnd.bnd) for a reference on these values.

-Next, define the JSP for our checkout step's screen in the UI.
+#### 4. Add a JSP to Render the Custom Screen

 In our example, we are adding placeholder text; you can see the implementation at [terms_and_conditions.jsp](./liferay-n8n6.zip/n8n6-impl/src/main/resources/META-INF/resources/terms_and_conditions.jsp).

+#### 5. Add the Language Key to `Language.properties`

-Lastly, define the language key for the name of our new checkout step.
-Add the key and its value to a [Language.properties](./liferay-n8n6.zip/n8n6-impl/src/main/resources/content/Language.properties) file within our module:
+Add the language key and its value to a [Language.properties](./liferay-n8n6.zip/n8n6-impl/src/main/resources/content/Language.properties) file within our module:

 ```
 example-step=Example Step